MEET THE PRINCIPAL INVESTIGATOR

 Sonja Arneaud, PhD

 Laboratory Manager & Postdoctoral Researcher

 Sonja earned her PhD in Cell and Molecular Biology from the University of the Sciences in Philadelphia in the laboratory of Dr. John R. Porter.
 Her graduate work focused on the investigation of two key enzymes involved in the podophyllotoxin biosynthetic pathway of the endophytic fungus Phialocephala fortinii.
-As a postdoctoral researcher in the Douglas laboratory, her research is focused on the effects of blunt force trauma on aging and neurodegeneration in C. elegans.
+As a postdoctoral researcher in the Douglas laboratory, her research efforts are focused on aging and neurodegeneration in C. elegans.
 In her spare time, Sonja enjoys traveling, photography, biking and cooking.